 In the midst of calls to break up Facebook, struggling IPOs, and some fan drama over the Game of Thrones finale — no spoilers we promise — some people are working away at smaller, very specific issues.
-There are many thrones to conquer, but when it comes to entrepreneurship, focus on particular problems goes a long way.
+There are many thrones to conquer, but focusing on particular problems goes a long way when it comes to entrepreneurship.

 Get ready for a roundup of startups that know exactly what they’re doing, and whom they’re helping!

 Marketplaces for shared rides, rental spaces, e-commerce, and food delivery are becoming more and more abundant.
 There are, however, other overlooked pressing issues that affect different communities.
 With 50 million Americans over the age of 65, senior citizens are affected by problems like social isolation, which is what Mon Ami is aiding for one home at a time.

 French for ‘my friend’, Mon Ami is aptly named.
 The San Francisco-based online platform brewed at Stanford connects elderly family caregivers with ‘Activity Companions’ who provide IT help, transportation, and visits to play games that aid in dementia healing.
 From socialization to brain stimulation to emotional support, the benefits are many.
 Check out Mon Ami’s Companion Diaries for some heartwarming stories.

 It all started with these two Stanford-ettes.
 One with a track record in product and digital media, the other with experience in hospice care and health.
 Madeline Dangerfield-Cha and Joy Zhang met in Stanford School of Business for their MBA in 2016.